Construction & Engineering

 - Harrison v Shepherd Homes Ltd EWHC 2786 (TCC) – Costs in a multi-party construction dispute.

 - Harrison v Shepherd Homes Ltd EWCA Civ 904 – Acting successfully for the homeowners (with Andrew Bartlett QC) in the Court of Appeal on an appeal in relation to quantum.

-- Harrison & Ors v Shepherd Homes EWHC 1811 (TCC); 27 Const LJ 709 – Acting successfully for the homeowners (with Andrew Bartlett QC and Crispin Winser) in the TCC in claims against a major house builder relating to piled foundations, defects and nuisance in a housing development.
+- Harrison & Ors v Shepherd Homes EWHC 1811 (TCC); 27 Const LJ 709 – Acting successfully for the homeowners (with Andrew Bartlett KC and Crispin Winser KC) in the TCC in claims against a major house builder relating to piled foundations, defects and nuisance in a housing development.

 - Thameside Construction Co Ltd v Arthenella Ltd EWHC 2695 (TCC) – Establishing that the claim had been settled in the run-up to Trial by an oral agreement between the principals.

 - PMP Electrical Services Ltd v Henley Homes (East) LLP EWHC 599 (TCC) – Defeating a claim in misrepresentation/ deceit in respect of a cabling contract, dealing with an application for security for costs, and obtaining an order for payment of costs by a non-party.

 - Acting for a major engineering company in adjudications relating to an energy project.
 Issues included the construction of a contract (based on a FIDIC form), jurisdiction, claims for defects in intumescent paint, and the construction of a settlement agreement.

 - Drafting answers to questions, and a Response, on behalf of a structural engineer in an adjudication arising out of an NEC3 Professional Services Contract.
 The Adjudicator rejected the claim that the engineer had failed to use reasonable care in respect of ground investigations and the design of piles.